March 31, 2021

 As part of your risk management, you can initiate an effective GDPR training program with EdApp to reinforce data protection principles and best practices.
 This Learning Management System (LMS) enables you to train your employees effectively with its microlearning features and engagement features that are proven to increase retention and course completion rates.

-In addition, EdApp’s course completion certification feature allows you to practice internal GDPR certification among your employees upon completion of your existing data protection courses that you can deploy across your teams, or, create on your own!
+In addition, EdApp’s course completion certificate feature allows you to practice internal GDPR certificate among your employees upon completion of your existing data protection courses that you can deploy across your teams, or, create on your own!